 Jan De Nul Group is in charge of the design, construction, transport and installation of the GBFs, whereas Iemants will take care of the detailed design, fabrication and transportation of the steel shafts and decks which will be placed on top of the GBFs.
 The steel structures will be (pre)fabricated at the Iemants’ facilities in Belgium.

-The GBFs will be constructed on a pontoon based in the port of Zeebrugge (Belgium) and towed to the Baltic Sea.
+The GBFs will be constructed on a barge based along the REBO quay in the port of Ostend (Belgium) and towed to the Baltic Sea.
 In Denmark, Jan De Nul’s backhoe dredger Gian Lorenzo Bernini and the fallpipe vessel Adhémar de Saint-Venant will take care of the excavation of the foundation pit and installation of the gravel bed.
-Once the pontoon with GBFs arrives in Denmark, it will be immersed to offload the structures upon which the foundations will be installed onto the gravel bed.
+Once the barge with GBFs arrives in Denmark, it will be immersed to offload the structures upon which the foundations will be installed onto the gravel bed.
 Finally, the GBFs will be ballasted and protected through scour installation by means of the Adhémar de Saint-Venant.

 The Gravity Based Foundations shall be installed offshore by the end of 2017.
 By 2022, Denmark's to date largest offshore wind farm will start generating CO2-free electricity for approx. 600,000 households.